Marcifer/SlotMachine-for-Streamers/README.md

 This project is by no means complete.
 It needs to be properly tested by other users than myself, to make sure everything is working as expected.

-TD's Points system might not work (I did not test it yet).
+TD's Points system might not work in current release (I did not test it properly yet).
 I will implement it eventually (wink).

-Youtube chat commands were not tested.
-They should work without any issues (in theory).
-I will be glad for feedback on that.

 Video guide will be provided (soon, cough cough).